butterdori/lo-fi-overlays/README.md

 # Lo-Fi Overlays
 Lo-Fi, unobtrusive overlays for 16:9 retro gaming handhelds such as Retroid Pocket 4/Retroid Pocket 4 Pro.
 For use with RetroArch.
+This will also probably work in 1080p devices such as Odin 2 or Retroid Pocket 5.
+However, I do not have neither so I cannot test it.

 Attributions: [Jeltr0n](https://github.com/Jeltr0n/Retro-Overlays), [cizia64](https://github.com/cizia64/CrossMix-OS)